chansey97/company-yasnippet-autoparens/README.md

 <img src="./demo-2.gif">

-3. Some other examples
+3. Some other examples.

 <img src="./demo-3.gif">

 <img src="./demo-4.gif">

 Note that company-yasnippet-autoparens supports any s-exp languages, not just Elisp.
-It even can support non s-exp language, if using `company-yasnippet-autoparens-2.el`.
+It even can support non s-exp languages, if using `company-yasnippet-autoparens-2.el`.

-4. Non s-exp language
+4. Non s-exp languages.

 <img src="./demo-5.gif">